contactandyc/another-c-library/0_getting_started.md

 The examples block will run everytime because it doesn't have any dependencies and examples isn't a file that exists.
 If you were to create a file called examples, then the examples block would cease to run.
 By running <b>make</b>, you will effectively build test_timer if it needs built and run the examples block.
 Running <b>make clean</b> will clean up the binary.
 You can run any block by specifying it.  <b>make all</b> is equivalent to running <b>make</b>.
 If you just want to run the examples block, you can by running <b>make examples</b>.

-# Defining the first interface
+# Defining the timer interface

 ```c
 #ifndef _timer_H